Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NfvaiVpdqHM.md

 ### Transcript

-> uh coming wallace in the rounded platforms we don't have any rounded platforms what are you talking about it doesn't exist
+> coming wallace in the rounded platforms we don't have any rounded platforms what are you talking about it doesn't exist
 >
 > [Music]